Mark Takano: Abortion

 As of 2022, Takano has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for his abortion-related voting record.
 He opposed the overturning of Roe v.
 Wade, calling it "offensive and radical".

 Donald Trump

 Takano supported both impeachments of Donald Trump.

 Gun control

 Takano supports gun control efforts.
 In the wake of the 2015 San Bernardino attack, he criticized Congress for its inability to pass gun control laws, describing the shooting in San Bernardino as "the cost of inaction."

 Foreign policy

 In March 2024, Takano criticized Israel's actions in the Gaza war.
 He is in support of a two‑state solution.

 Transgender rights

 Takano is a supporter of transgender rights, and was against the passing of H.R.
 734: Protection of Women and Girls in Sports Act.
 Takano appeared in the film What is a Woman?, being interviewed by Matt Walsh.
 The interview broached the topic of trans bathroom use, to which Takano responded by defending his belief in transgender identities before abruptly exiting the interview.
 While exiting, he ignored Walsh's attempts to ask him what a woman is.

+Following Trump's Executive Order 14183, imposing a ban on transgender people serving in the United States Armed Forces, Takano attended the retirement ceremony of transgender service members Colonel Bree Fram, Lieutenant Colonel Erin Krizek, Commander Blake Dremann, Sergeant First Class Cathrine Schmid, and Chief Petty Officer Jaida McGuire on January 8, 2026.
+He apologized to transgender service-members for their forced retirement and claimed the Trump administration chose to target transgender people "for no reason other than cruelty."